 Vietnam trip cost for accommodation

 Vietnam offers a wide range of accommodation choices for travellers on all kinds of budgets; from shoestring to luxury.
 No matter your budget for Vietnam, you are sure to find something to suit your needs.
 Accommodation is probably the biggest thing to factor in your Vietnam trip cost.

 Hostels are a great way to meet fellow travellers.
 Whether you’re a solo explorer, a group of mates, or even a couple, hostels are a cost-effective accommodation option.
 Hostels in Vietnam typically range from $4 – $8 per night for a dorm bed.
 Hostels in Vietnam are generally clean and equipped with air conditioning, which you will certainly need in the humid summer months.

 Guesthouses mainly consist of a few basic double rooms.
 This type of accommodation is perfect for couples who are travelling on a budget, or for solo travellers who would like to take some time to relax away from hostel life.
 Guesthouses are also a fantastic way to connect with the local people.
 Most guesthouse owners are extremely welcoming and a simple breakfast consisting of egg banh mi is often included in the price.
 Prices for guesthouses range from $10 – $15 per night.

 If you want to go all out and go on a luxury holiday, Vietnam is the perfect place to get a bang for your buck.
 If you want a simple hotel with no frills, you can expect to pay between $15 – $20 per night.
 However, if you want a more luxurious stay with a pool, gym facilities, and spa facilities, prices range from $50 – $150 per night.
-However, we often find that once you reach the $50 mark the facilities and quality are generally the same as a $100 per night hotel room.
+However, we often find that once you reach the $50 mark the facilities and quality are generally the same as a room that costs $100+ per night.

-Click here to check out our best recommendations for the accommodation of all types in Vietnam!
+Click here to check out our best recommendations for accommodation of all types in Vietnam!

 Vietnam trip cost for food & drink